joepalermo/joepalermo.github.io/_posts/2020-05-03-mysteries.md

 Our own universe seems to have had a beginning, but surely our universe is part of a larger process, as is already implied by our best explanations of Everything.

 Somehow Everything must be woven as an infinite tapestry with no beginning and no end.
+Whatever Everything is, it somehow *must* be.
+In other words, it necessitates it’s own existence, like a physical instantiation of a mathematical theorem.
+This means that each of us somehow *must* be.
 I find this to be a tremendously comforting idea.